ice-wm/man/icesh.md

         for the specified window.
 See ["GNOME window state"](#gnome-window-state), below, for _STATE_ symbols.

+    - **getState**

+        Prints the GNOME window state for the specified window.

     - **setHints** _HINTS_

-        Set the _GNOME window hints_ for the specified window to _HINTS_.
+        Set the GNOME window hints for the specified window to _HINTS_.
 See ["GNOME window hints"](#gnome-window-hints), below, for _HINTS_ symbols.

+    - **getHints**

+        Prints the GNOME window hints for the specified window.

     - **setLayer** _LAYER_

-        Moves the specified window to another _GNOME window layer_.
+        Moves the specified window to another GNOME window layer.
 See ["GNOME window layer"](#gnome-window-layer), below, for _LAYER_ symbols.

+    - **getLayer**

+        Prints the GNOME window layer for the specified window.

     - **setWorkspace** _WORKSPACE_

         Moves the specified window to another workspace.
 Select the root window to change the current workspace.
 If _WORKSPACE_ is `All` then the specified window becomes visible on all workspaces.

+    - **getWorkspace**

+        Prints the workspace for the specified window.

     - **listWorkspaces**